kalyan9514/kalyan9514/README.md

 What I do best:

-Demand Forecasting using ARIMA, XGBoost, and LSTM
+Demand forecasting using ARIMA, XGBoost, and LSTM

-Fraud Detection and Anomaly Detection at scale
+Fraud detection and anomaly detection at scale

-ML Deployment & Automation with FastAPI, Airflow, Docker, and Kubernetes
+ML deployment and automation with FastAPI, Airflow, Docker, and Kubernetes

-Cloud Platforms: GCP & AWS
+Cloud platforms: GCP and AWS

 Highlights from my work at Dunzo:

-Built predictive ETA and dynamic routing models using Reinforcement Learning and Graph Algorithms → improved delivery speed and ETA accuracy across 150+ dark stores
+Built predictive ETA and dynamic routing models using reinforcement learning and graph algorithms — improved delivery speed and ETA accuracy across 150+ dark stores

-Designed a real-time fraud detection pipeline for 1M+ transactions/month → reduced false positives by 15% and saved 100+ engineering hours/week
+Designed a real-time fraud detection pipeline for 1M+ transactions per month — reduced false positives by 15% and saved 100+ engineering hours per week

-Developed demand forecasting for 600+ SKUs → reduced stockouts by 5%, improved shelf-life by 20%, and contributed $2M+ in revenue
+Developed demand forecasting for 600+ SKUs — reduced stockouts by 5%, improved shelf-life by 20%, and contributed over $2M in revenue

 Engineered end-to-end ML pipelines using SQL, Python, Kafka, and Airflow